mtransitapps/commons-android/README.md

 commons-android
 ===============

-Common source code used by our Android apps.
+Common source code used by MonTransit Android apps.